-Inuit organizations, community-based organizations, and individuals eligible for funding under the IQRF include, HTOs, Regional Wildlife Organizations (RWOs), Regional Inuit Associations (RIAs), and residents of Nunavut.
+Organizations and individuals eligible for funding under the IQRF include, but are not limited to, Hunters and Trappers Organizations (HTOs), Regional Wildlife Organizations (RWOs), Regional Inuit Associations (RIAs), and residents of Nunavut.
 To be eligible the research must be conducted within the Nunavut Territory and must contribute to the management of Nunavut's wildlife.

-Inuit organizations, community-based organizations, and individuals are not limited in the number of applications they submit for IQRF funding.
+An Inuit or community-based organization is not limited in the number of applications it submits for IQRF funding.
 However, applicants should consider that there is a limited amount of funding available to be distributed each year.
-By submitting a proposal, the organization or individual is committing to the time required to complete the project.
+By submitting a proposal, the organization is committing to the time required to complete the project.

 Government and non-governmental organizations, including educational institutions and private companies, are not eligible for IQRF funding.
-The NWMB encourages cooperative research with Government and non-governmental organizations but projects funded under the IQRF must clearly be led by Nunavut Inuit organizations, community-based organizations, or residents of Nunavut and must directly address community needs and concerns.
+The NWMB encourages cooperative research with Government and non-governmental organizations but projects funded under the IQF must be led by Nunavut Inuit organizations.